 To earn credit in a course, a student must receive a grade of at least 70 based on course-level standards.

 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade Level Classification on page 56.]
+[See Grade-Level Classification.]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 57 and Standardized Testing on page 84.]
+[See Graduation and Standardized Testing.]